Still34/IDAExtras/README.md

 ## What is IDA Extras?

 IDA extras is a (growing) collection of IDA UI and other enhancements to overcome some challenges when using IDA.
-If it possible to do these things natively in IDA, please let me know.
+If what has been implemented is possible already in IDA, please file an [issue](https://github.com/Still34/IDAExtras/issues).

 ## How To Install?

-Drop idaextras directory and IDAExtras.py into IDA's plugin directory.
+1. Clone the repository
+2. Copy the `IDAExtras.py` file and `/idaextras` directory to your choice of plugin installation path (`%IDAUSR%/plugins` / `%IDADIR%/plugins`).

 ## What Are These Enhancements?